-- 1. All passes must be thrown with one hand from behind the line of scrimmage, thrown forward and ball out of hand prior to breaching the line of scrimmage. - a.
-There is no intentional grounding. - b.
-All passes that do not cross the line of scrimmage, whether received or not, are illegal forward passes, unless touched by a defender. - c.
+- 1. Only 1 forward pass thrown from behind the line of scrimmage is permitted each offensive play.
+The ball must be out of hand prior to breaching the line of scrimmage. - a.
+Passes may be thrown forward or backwards behind the line of scrimmage. - b.
+There is no intentional grounding. - c.
+All passes, except backwards passes, that do not cross the line of scrimmage, whether received or not, are illegal forward passes, unless touched by a defender.
+Pass must go beyond the line of scrimmage. - d.
 The quarterback may throw the ball away to avoid a sack.
-Pass must go beyond the line of scrimmage. - 2.
-Shovel passes are allowed but must be received beyond the line of scrimmage. - 3.
+The pass must go beyond the line of scrimmage. - 2.
+Shovel passes are allowed but must be forward from behind the line of scrimmage and received beyond the line of scrimmage. - 3.
 The quarterback has a seven-second "pass clock."
 If a pass is not thrown within the seven seconds, the play is dead, the down is consumed, and the ball is returned to the line of scrimmage.
-Once the ball is handed off, the 7-second rule is no longer in effect. - a.
+Once the ball is handed off, pitched or lateraled behind the line of scrimmage, the 7-second rule is no longer in effect. - a.
 If the QB is standing in the end zone at the end of the 7-second clock, the ball is returned to the line of scrimmage (LOS). - b.
 If the quarterback throws the ball and then catches it, the play is dead and treated like an incomplete pass.